marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 - A template for each _item_ when they get displayed on a list by using the `[custom-directory-list]` shortcode.
 - The code for the search form that will be created by the `[custom-directory-search]` shortcode

-Both the _Single element template_ and the _List element template_ use the [Twig](https://twig.symfony.com/doc/3.x/) template system which has features like blocks and filters.
+The **List** and **Single item** templates uses the [Twig engine](https://twig.symfony.com/) which is very similar to [Liquid](https://shopify.github.io/liquid/) but in several ways more powerful.

+The gist of it all is that any code enclosed in `{{` and `}}` will be assumed to be a variable and it will be replaced at runtime.
+Also, you can use filters for each item by using the `|` character.

 So if you want to change a field to be uppercase, you could use the `uppercase` filter like this:

     {{title|uppercase}}